Amber

 This is my life now.

-Orchestrators own their domains.
+Twenty-one named agents own distinct domains.
+Kate runs Kaoshi.
 Manfred builds the exocortex itself.
-Phillip runs Phorecast.
-They dispatch workers—test writers, coders, database specialists—and coordinate the results.
+They dispatch workers—test writers, coders, database specialists—and coordinate the results while Amber handles cross-agent flow.

 Memory compounds.
 Every session leaves traces.
 Diary entries synthesize into beliefs.
 The system develops understanding.
 It knows what works.
 It knows what I'm like at 2am versus 10am.